SamiAbuTouq/Pharmacy-Project/README.md

   # **Pharmacy Management System in C++** 💊💻

-The <span style="color: blue;">**Pharmacy Management System**</span> is designed to efficiently manage multiple pharmacies, their medications, customers, and sales operations.
+The * **Pharmacy Management System** * is designed to efficiently manage multiple pharmacies, their medications, customers, and sales operations.
 Below is a detailed breakdown of the system's core features and main menu options:

 ## **Main Menu Options** 📋